MicrosoftDocs/sql-docs/docs/2014/reporting-services/html-viewer-and-the-report-toolbar.md

 ms.assetid: cd86b319-babd-45af-a6a4-f659fdcc40c3
 caps.latest.revision: 32
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # HTML Viewer and the Report Toolbar
-  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides an HTML Viewer that is used to display reports on demand as they are requested from the report server.
+  [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] provides an HTML Viewer that is used to display reports on demand as they are requested from the report server.
 HTML Viewer provides a framework for viewing reports in HTML.
 It includes a report toolbar, a parameter section, a credentials section, and a document map.
 The report toolbar in HTML Viewer includes features you can use to work with your report, including export options so that you can view your report in formats other than HTML.
 The parameter section and document map appear only when you open reports that are configured to use parameters and a document map control.

 > [!NOTE]
 >  Although you cannot modify the report toolbar, you can configure parameters on a report URL to hide it on a report.
 For more information about hiding the report toolbar, see [URL Access Parameter Reference](../../2014/reporting-services/url-access-parameter-reference.md).